Historic Sites Tour

 Tour Overview

-Detroit was founded in 1701 when French Explorer Antoine de la Mothe
+Detroit was founded in 1701

-Cadillac landed in what is now the Civic Center area of the city.
+when French Explorer Antoine de la Mothe Cadillac landed in what is now the Civic Center area of the

-Tragically, the great fire of 1805 destroyed nearly all of Detroit's historic sites.
+1805 destroyed nearly all of Detroit's

-Many of those that emerged from the ashes or were built since the fire
+emerged from the ashes or were built since the fire have struggled to survive

-have struggled to survive recently due to the city's economic condition.
+recently due to the city's economic condition.
 Fortunately, through hard work,

-persistence, and tremendous philanthropic efforts, a number of Detroit's historic sites have been preserved and/or
+persistence, and tremendous philanthropic efforts, a number of Detroit's historic

-the most significant historic sites in Detroit that are alive and well and looking forward to your
+This tour highlights six of the most significant historic sites in Detroit that are alive

 Skip To…